ramagottfried/symbolist/dev-notes/ScoreBundle-Format.md

 Symbol, Stave and System bundles will contain a `/graphic` sub-bundle which defines the object's graphic drawing routine.
 Within the `/graphic` bundle there are the following messages:

 * `/svg` : a sub-bundle of SVG style drawing commands, containing:
     * `/path` : a SVG format path drawing string, see the <a href="https://www.w3.org/TR/SVG/paths.html">SVG Path Specification</a> for more details.
+All graphic shapes are able to be converted to a Path.

     _Note: The Symbolist path coordinate system is relative to it's parent bounding box, not to the top-level Page component._